 - True audio-in, audio-out: Processes speech natively without intermediate text conversion.
 Preserves tone, emphasis, and prosody in both directions

-- ~320ms average end-to-end latency: Among the fastest production S2S systems.
+- ~320ms average end-to-end latency: Among the fastest production speech-to-speech systems.
 Minimum latency around 232ms

-- Function calling support: Can invoke tools and APIs mid-conversation, enabling agent-style workflows
+- Function calling support: Can invoke tools and APIs mid-conversation, with MCP and SIP integration.
+Enabling agent-style workflows

 - WebRTC and WebSocket support: Flexible connection options for browser, server, and VoIP integrations

-- Strongest reasoning: GPT-4o's language capabilities carry directly into voice interactions
+- Strong reasoning: OpenAI's language capabilities carry directly into voice interactions.
+The API is now GA

 Cons:

-- No LLM flexibility: You get GPT-4o.
+- No LLM flexibility: Locked to OpenAI's models.
 Cannot swap to Claude, Gemini, or open-source models for different use cases

-- Limited voice customization: Prompt-based voice styling, but no voice cloning or custom voice creation
+- Limited voice customization: 9 built-in voices with prompt-based voice styling, but no voice cloning or custom voice creation

-- Higher cost at scale: Audio token pricing ($100/1M input tokens, $200/1M output tokens at time of writing) adds up in high-volume conversational applications
+- Higher cost at scale: Audio token pricing adds up in high-volume conversational applications

-Best for: Applications where response speed and reasoning depth matter most, and where GPT-4o is already the preferred LLM.
+Best for: Applications where response speed and reasoning depth matter most, and where OpenAI is already the preferred LLM provider.
 Strong for voice agents that need tool calling and complex multi-turn reasoning with minimal latency.

 3. Gemini Live API (Google)